Sleep & Contemporary Culture:

-I’m in the initial stages of a new book project, tentatively titled “Writing the Sleep Crisis: 24/7 Capitalism and Neoliberal Subjectivity”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).
+I’m working on a new book project, “Writing the Sleep Crisis”, funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).
 The project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.

 Sleep experts are divided on whether our society is actually suffering from the crisis of poor sleep my project’s title refers to.
 Yet the discourse of contemporary society as chronically sleep-deprived dominates cultural production.
 My project is the first to analyse cultural engagements with this discourse and what it tells us about our conceptions of sleep, health – especially mental health – the temporal rhythms of day-to-day life in the twenty-first century, and the pressures these rhythms exercise on us.